 The second thing to figure out is ambient light.
 This is a type of lighting that illuminates the whole area.
 There are plenty of fixtures to use as one, from the chandelier to recessed lights.

 The last thing to do is incorporating task lights.
 It is especially needed everywhere where cooking takes place.
 Grill lamps and above countertop lights are probably going to give enough light.

 Lighting is a huge subject.
 If you want to get to know all fixture types, you can use and their purpose, please go to my beginners’ guide to outdoor kitchen lighting.

 Covering an outdoor kitchen on a deck

 As I mentioned before, there are plenty of decks.
-It may occur necessary to cover them in some way, so they can be used during sunny, windy, and rainy days.
+It may occur necessary to cover them somehow to be used during sunny, windy, and rainy days.
 There are basically three types of coverage for an outdoor kitchen:

-Basically if your concern is mainly a sun, pergola is going to be an awesome choice for you.
-Gazebos and roofing over patio are pricier solutions that protect also from other elements.
-If you want to get to know more about this subject check this blog post.
-If you wish to get to know more price-wise you can find more information here.
+Basically, if your concern is mainly the sun, a pergola is going to be an awesome choice for you.
+Gazebos and roofing over patio are pricier solutions that also protect from other elements.
+If you want to get to know more about this subject, check this blog post.
+If you wish to get to know more price-wise, you can find more information here.